Fernando-Canales/Thesis_chidisima/README.md

 	* reference.bib: This file contains two cites using the bibtex bibliography style.
 	* yahapj.bst: This file is written in the BST language.
 Is an  ApJ bibtex style file.
-	 Details in Peter William's [github repo](https://github.com/pkgw/tex-stuff/)
+	This means that we can mimic the ApJ style by using this file as the bibliography style of our thesis document.
+All the details can be found in Peter William's [github repo](https://github.com/pkgw/tex-stuff/)

-* images: This directory contains an image of the Arkham Asylum
+* images: This directory contains an image of the Arkham Asylum.
+This is the image of the title of the thesis.
+If you want to put the 'logo' of your Uni, put it here.